Orangery Extensions: The Ideal Way to Add Space to Your Home

 These days, orangeries make ideal multi-functional extensions, whether used as kitchens, dining space or living rooms.

-So, just how do orangery extensions differ from more standard extensions?
-To answer this, we need to briefly explain what an orangery is and to understand the differences of an orangery vs conservatory.
+Firstly, let's take a look at how orangery ideas and extensions differ from more standard extensions or conservatories.
+To answer this, we need to briefly explain what an orangery is.

 Unlike conservatories, orangeries tend to be partially solid with more brickwork or stone, although they also feature floor- to-ceiling or full-length windows and often a roof lantern.

-Flat or mansard roofs are common features of traditional-style orangeries, as are columns, pediments and fine glazing bars — although there are many more orangery ideas beyond this.
+Flat or mansard roofs are common features of traditional-style orangeries, as are columns, pediments and fine glazing bars — although there are many more design ideas beyond this.

 Unlike stand-alone orangeries, orangery extensions are attached to the house and are accessed from the inside as well as from outside.